tleyden/learning-to-drive-in-5-minutes/donkey_gym/README.md

 OpenAI gym environment for donkeycar simulator.

 Reward function: scaled throttle + 1 for each timesteps and -1 when cross track error too high.
+There is also a continuity penalty on steering to reduce jerk.
 Episode ends when cross track error is too high or when the car hit something or reaches the end of the track.

 # Credit